4ms/metamodule-docs-website/docs/faq.md

 We have a [free SDK](https://github.com/4ms/metamodule-plugin-sdk) to make it easy for developers to port their plugins to the MetaModule.
-You could request the developer or maintainer port it.
+You could request that the developer or maintainer port it.
 Or make a request on our [forum](https://forum.4ms.info).

 Some modules are not well suited for being controlled by physical knobs and jacks.
-These include modules that require heavy usage of screens or mouse-clicks, or modules that perform "magic tricks" like adding and removing controls or remote-controlling other modules.
-These kinds of modules will need to be re-imagined before they can offer a fun and creative user experience on the MetaModule.
+These include modules that require heavy usage of screens or mouse clicks, or modules that perform "magic tricks" like adding and removing controls or remote-controlling other modules.
+These kinds of modules will need to be reimagined before they can offer a fun and creative user experience on the MetaModule.